spereverde/demjson3/README.md

   * Handles many additional Python data types automatically
   * Statistics

-There are many more changes, as well as a small number of backwards incompatibilities.
-Where possible these incompatibilities were kept to a minimum, however it is highly recommended that you read the change notes thoroughly.
+There are many more changes.

 Example use